SyncfusionExamples/WPF-Diagram-Examples/Samples/HistoryManager/HistoryManagerDemoSample/README.md

 # History manager sample

 This sample demonstrates undo redo functions of diagram control.
+Explore more details about the WPF Diagram control refer to the following URL : [WPF Diagram](https://www.syncfusion.com/wpf-controls/diagram)

 __*Documentation*__: